IsaacHair/Corth/readme.txt

 The actual program also has error and line counters, etc. See the actual program for the details; this readme is just an outline.
+Also, the syntax for comments requires the code to begin on the line after the comment is terminated.
+There are other minor updates too, like the -> operator.